 The college policy on travel and related expenses provides guidelines for domestic and international travel on authorized college business, including the payment or reimbursement of travel expenses incurred by individuals.

-Beginning January 1, 2019, the IRS standard mileage rate for the business use of a car (including vans, pickups or panel trucks) -- and consequently Dickinson's reimbursement rate -- will be 58.0 cents per mile for miles driven on Dickinson College business.
-This compares to a rate of 54.5 cents per mile for 2018.
+Beginning January 1, 2020, the IRS standard mileage rates for the use of a car (including vans, pickups or panel trucks) -- and consequently Dickinson's reimbursement rate -- will be 57.5 cents per mile for miles driven on Dickinson College business.
+This compares to a rate of 58.0 cents per mile for 2019.
 The standard mileage rate covers the costs of operating a personal vehicle, including the cost of gas and maintenance.
 Please do not include gas or maintenance costs when you apply for mileage reimbursement for your personal vehicle.

 Print out the appropriate form and present to vendor for tax exempt status